We Proudly Reflect Our Communities

 The Foundation for Sustainable Urban Communities works on the social agenda that underpins the redevelopment plan for Stapleton, Denver’s former airport.
 The plan’s key principles are environmental responsibility, social equity and economic opportunity.
 Those principles guide The Foundation to drive its primary initiatives of Healthy Living, Lifelong Learning and Sustainable Transportation.

 The Foundation for Sustainable Urban Communities began life in 1990 as the Stapleton Redevelopment Foundation (SRF).
-It was a nonprofit formed by Denver civic and business leaders to work with the city to craft a plan to reuse the city’s airport, Stapleton, after it closed in 1995.
+It was a nonprofit formed by Denver civic and business leaders to work with the city to craft a plan to reuse the city’s airport after it closed in 1995.

 It was a story decades in the making.

-View The Foundation for Sustainable Urban Communities Annual Reports by downloading the PDFs below.
+View The Foundation for Sustainable Urban Communities Annual Reports by viewing the reports online or downloading the PDFs below.

 The Green Book